Instructions for IT support

-The reason for this is usually the sending address not being identified and discrepancies between the sender and message content (links).
+The reason for email not be delivered to inbox, usually the sending address is not being identified and discrepancies between the sender and message content (links).

 In these instructions, we inform you how to perform the needed actions to ensure the delivery of your newsletters.